 Your Will is a simple legal document which gives you the opportunity to specify your wishes and remember those you care about.
 It can include specific gifts to special people, causes and charities, as well as practical things, such as who should be your children’s guardian or whether you want your body to be buried or cremated.

 If you’ve already made your Will, you can add a gift to Hope Pastures in a Codicil without the hassle or cost of having your Will re-written.

 The laws surrounding Wills are complex and it’s sensible to obtain professional advice, for example from a solicitor, when drafting your Will or Codicil.
-If you’d like information about the choosing a legal professional or solicitor, please contact us.

 Your solicitor will need the following details to ensure any gift to Hope Pastures is effective: